World War II by country: Czechoslovakia

 Czechoslovakia was dismembered starting with the Munich Agreement and by the First Vienna Award in 1938.
-As a result, the Sudetenland became part of Germany, Zaolzie was annexed by Poland, and southern Czechoslovakia became part of Hungary.
+As a result, the Sudetenland became part of Germany, Trans-Olza was annexed by Poland, and southern Czechoslovakia became part of Hungary.
 Later on, the newly separated Slovak Republic, a Nazi-dependent puppet regime led by Roman Catholic priest Jozef Tiso was set up, while the remainder of Carpathian Ruthenia was occupied and annexed by Hungary.
 The next day the Czech part of the country became the Protectorate of Bohemia and Moravia under state-President Emil Hácha.

 From 1940, a government-in-exile in London under former Czechoslovak President Edvard Beneš was recognized as an Allied power.

-In April 1945, the Red Army defeated the Germans and ousted Tiso's government.
+Protectorate of Bohemia and Moravia

+German leader Adolf Hitler established the protectorate on 16 March 1939, issuing a proclamation from Prague Castle.
+The creation of the protectorate violated the Munich Agreement.

+The protectorate remained nominally autonomous and had a dual system of government, with German law applying to ethnic Germans while other residents had the legal status of Protectorate subjects and were governed by a puppet Czech administration.
+During World War II, the well-trained Czech workforce and developed industry were forced to make a major contribution to the German war economy.
+Since the Protectorate was just out of the reach of Allied bombers based in Britain, the Czech economy was able to work almost undisturbed until the end of the war.
+The Protectorate administration became deeply involved in the Holocaust in Bohemia and Moravia.
+The state's existence came to an end with the surrender of Germany to the Allies in May 1945.

 Slovak Republic (Slovakia)

 The newly founded Slovak Republic led by Jozef Tiso was proclaimed on March 14, 1939, allying with Nazi Germany and its armed forces participated in war against Poland and Soviet Union.
+On 24 November 1940, Slovakia joined the Axis when its leaders signed the Tripartite Pact.

+The local Jewish population was heavily persecuted.
+As part of the Holocaust in Slovakia, 75,000 Jews out of 80,000 in Slovakia were deported and taken to German death camps.

-Slovakia adopted Nazi antisemitic policy and paid Germany for deportation of its Jews.
-Zaolzie was annexed by Germany following the Invasion of Poland, the Slovak National Uprising, commenced in August 1944 was suppressed by German forces at the end of October; partisans, however, continued fighting in the mountains until the war's end.
+The Slovak National Uprising, commenced in August 1944 was suppressed by German forces at the end of October; partisans, however, continued fighting in the mountains until the war's end.
 In April 1945, the Red Army defeated the Germans and ousted Tiso's government, and restored the Czechoslovak state.